FCC-Sierra-Pacific-Power-NV-Energy/Plug-in--aws/awsruncmd/README.md

 # wfplugins-awsrunoscommand Workflow Plug-in Step Package

-This package contains a vCommander workflow plug-in step to execute Guest OS commands on Windows and Linux EC2 Instances in AWS.
+This package contains a Commander workflow plug-in step to execute Guest OS commands on Windows and Linux EC2 Instances in AWS.
 This step makes uses of the AWS SSM toolkit and requires a set of prerequisites be fufilled before it will function.
 See the AWS SSM documentation for details: https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html

 ## Changelog